NREL/EnergyPlus/design/FY2019/Interzone Air Wall NFP and Design.md

   single zone for radiant exchange.
 Normal default simplified view factors will apply unless detailed view factors are specified using
   ZoneProperty:UserViewFactors:bySurfaceName.

-  **MRTSurface** - The air boundary will be modeled as a surface with the inside face surface temperature will be set equal to the mean radiant temperature (MRT) of the adjacent zone to approximate radiant exchange across the boundary.
-  The outside face temperature will be set equal to the MRT of the zone containing the air boundary surface.
+  **IRTSurface** - The air boundary will be modeled as blackbody surface between the adjacent zones (similar, but not exactly the same as `Material:InfraredTransparent`.
+The surface participates in the radiant exchange within each zone and receives long-wave radiant energy from internal sources.
+The surface does not absorb any visible or solar radiation, has no thermal resistance, and has zero convective heat transfer coefficients on both sides.

 *Field: Air Exchange Method*